The Political Machine (series): The Political Machine Express 2008

 The Political Machine Express 2008 is the third game in the series and was free to download upon release.

 The Political Machine 2012

 The Political Machine 2012 is the fourth game in the series.

 The Political Machine 2016

 The Political Machine 2016 is the fifth game in the series.

 The Political Machine 2020

 The Political Machine 2020 is the sixth game in the series.

+The Political Machine 2024

+The Political Machine 2024 is the seventh game in the series.

 Candidates and characters

-21 Presidents of the United States and 69 other candidates have appeared as playable throughout the series, including George Washington, Abraham Lincoln, Bill Clinton, Hillary Clinton, Donald Trump, George Bush, Jeb Bush, John Kasich, Paul Ryan, Jim Webb, and Jill Stein.
+23 Presidents of the United States and 72 other candidates have appeared as playable throughout the series, including George Washington, Abraham Lincoln, Bill Clinton, Hillary Clinton, Donald Trump, George Bush, Jeb Bush, John Kasich, Paul Ryan, Jim Webb, and Jill Stein.
 Candidates are added and removed as candidates announce themselves and as Stardock chooses.

 Aside from candidates, the player can be invited onto cable news shows parodying real life equivalents.
 Such parodies have included takes on The Colbert Report, The O'Reilly Factor, Good Morning America, The Late Show with Stephen Colbert, Tucker Carlson Tonight, and The Ben Shapiro Show.